TranSon2707/spam_detection_2024.2/README.md

 - you can choose a number 1/2/3 to use each model or use multiple models by adding ' ' between each numbers.
 Ex: '1  2 3'
-- and then choose a number 1/2/3 to use each type of input via by hand or .txt file or .csv file .txt file should contain the entirety of the email .csv file should contain a column of emails in the first column
+- and then choose a number 1/2/3 to use each type of input via by hand or .txt file or .csv file .txt file should contain the ENTIRTY of the email .csv file should contain a table (the first row is the title/header) of which FIRST COLUMN is the email content

 # dataset
-contains the dataset used in the model for isolation_forest
+contains the dataset used in the model

+for isolation_forest
 - Training data was constructed with a **low proportion of anomalies** to align with the Isolation Forest assumption: anomalies are "few and different".
   A separate testing set was built from the remaining samples.